 Financial Ratios Comparison

-Below is a comparative table showcasing the most recent revenue and financial ratios for Old Dominion Freight Line, Inc. (ODFL) and CSX Corporation (CSX).
+The following table compares key financial ratios for Old Dominion Freight Line, Inc. (ODFL) and CSX Corporation (CSX) based on the most recent fiscal year.

 |---|---|---|